-The level of turbulence in the edge and the intermittent activity in the SOL is reduced when the plasmas in NSTX access H-mode confinement, as described in Ref.
-[2].
-While in Hmode different levels of turbulence and intermittency are observed.
-Nevertheless, with the exception of the secondary filaments observed during ELMs [18], the H-mode edge/SOL activity is lower than that observed during L-mode.
-Examples from 4 different discharges are shown in Fig. 2.
-During Ohmic H-modes (Fig. 2(a)) the plasma edge remains quiescent with a very low level of turbulence and essentially no blobs being created.
-Similar results are obtained during the early stages of neutral beam heated H-modes (Fig. 2(b)), although turbulence and blobs generally re-appear later in time after the L-H transition.
-The time when the transition takes place (tI-H) is indicated on top of each of the image sequences in Fig. 2.
-Two examples of turbulent/blobby sequences are shown in Figs. 2(c) and 2(d) obtained late after the transition.
+edge remains quiescent with a very low level of turbulence and essentially no blobs being created.
+Similar results are obtained during the early stages of neutral beam heated H-modes (Fig. 2b), although turbulence and blobs generally re-appear later in time after the L-H transition.
+The time when the transition takes place (t{L-H}) is indicated on top of each of the image sequences in Fig. 2.
+Two examples of turbulent/blobby sequences are shown in Fig. 2c and d obtained late after the transition.
 The blobs generated can propagate radially reaching the shadow of the antenna limiter.
-In the case of Ohmic Hmodes, the current experimental database has only short H-mode phases (<30 ms) and consequently it is not known if turbulence and blobs would reappear if the H-mode could be extended longer.
+In the case of Ohmic H-modes, the current experimental database has only short H-mode phases (<30 ms) and consequently it is not known if turbulence and blobs would re-appear if the H-mode could be extended longer.

-Some of the statistical properties averaged over 20 ms of the $D{\alpha}$ emission seen in the discharges shown in Fig. 2 are presented in Fig. 3.
-In Fig. 3(a) it is seen that the emission profiles late after the L-H transition are broader than the early ones with a long tail developing into the SOL.
+Some of the statistical properties averaged over 20 ms of the D{rr} emission seen in the discharges shown in Fig. 2 are presented in Fig. 3.
+In Fig. 3a it is seen that the emission profiles late after the L-H transition are broader than the early ones with a long tail developing into the SOL.
 Also, the early profile for the NBI heated discharge being narrower than the early Ohmic profile.
 The RMS fluctuation level and skewness (asymmetry of the probability distribution function) profiles obtained from images late after the transition are also larger than those from the Ohmic H-mode case, both near the separatrix and in the SOL.
-In the case of the NBI heated, early sequence data the skewness near the separatrix remains low (near Gaussian skewness, i.e., ~0) while the fluctuation level throughout the profile and skewness in the SOL are high.
-This is may be due to n=3 TAE MHD modes [19] affecting the edge and sporadically triggering blobs that propagate into an otherwise low intensity $D{\alpha}$ profile creating a large RMS and skewness region in the SOL.
+In the case of the NBI heated, early sequence data the skewness near the separatrix remains low (near Gaussian skewness, i.e., \sim 0) while the fluctuation level throughout the profile and skewness in the SOL are high.
+This is may be due to n = 3 TAE MHD modes [19] affecting the edge and sporadically triggering blobs that propagate into an otherwise low intensity D{α} profile creating a large RMS and skewness region in the SOL.

-In Fig. 4 the statistical properties of the $D{\alpha}$ emission in the SOL, as measured 5 cm outside the peak of this emission, are related to the power loss across the separatrix:
+In Fig. 4 the statistical properties of the D{α} emission in the SOL, as measured 5 cm outside the peak of this emission, are related to the power loss across the separatrix:

-$$P{loss} = P{\Omega} + P{NBI}$$ - $P{rad}$ - $dW/dt$
+$$P{loss} = P{\Omega} + P{NBI} - P{rad} - dW/dt$$